near/NEPs/text/0000-near-shell.md

 Current best design practices for blockchain, wallets, and distributed Web applications attempt to mitigate blockchain interaction complexities by performing all required steps for interaction and feature use by *delaying* complex interactions and *encapsulating* multiple steps into as few interactions as possible.
 The enhancements proposed here embrace multiple facets of NEAR features by including the most complicated feature interactions (i.e., configuring multiple networks, account creation and configuration, starting and managing NEAR validator nodes, etc.) and allow complex interactions with NEAR's blockchain features to be delayed until absolutely required, i.e., validator node configuration and deployment is available immediately, on-demand, only as needed, with no extra steps required to run a local network or an active distributed blockchain network.
 The user is not required to pull a separate repository, hence *delaying* a relatively complex product interaction and practically eliminating most of the confusion introduced by fetching and inspecting another NEAR github repository.

-These NEAR Shell enhancements *encapsulate* multiple features and processes required to deploy and configure multiple networks.
+These `near-shell` enhancements *encapsulate* multiple features and processes required to deploy and configure multiple networks.

 - What other designs have been considered and what is the rationale for not choosing them?

-The current NEAR Shell design is the default.
+The current `near-shell` design is the default.
 Other designs might be ones that do not include the ability to configure and deploy active validator nodes.
 Also, another approach might be to not use a shell at all.
 Instead, NEAR might create GUI applications, e.g., electron or Web server-based configuration management where the user starts a local application which provides a port towards which the user can point their local Web browser to configure NEAR accounts, networks, and nodes.

 - What is the impact of not doing this?